 Termites are swarming inside my house!
 What do I do!?

 Spring is approaching and the days are getting longer and warmer.
 As temperatures rise, termite activity also increases.
 A termite colony is very complex but primarily consists of a queen, workers, and soldiers.
 The queen lays eggs, workers forage for food and take care of other members of the colony, and soldiers provide defense against predators.
 When the colony is fully grown, which can take somewhere between three to five years, it will produce swarmers.
-Swarmers are winged males and females that leave the colony when conditions are right in hopes of starting their own colonies.
+Swarmers are flying termites or termites with wings, (males and females) that leave the colony when conditions are right in hopes of starting their own colonies.
 Typically this would be a warm day shortly after a rainstorm.

 When it’s time to leave, all of the swarmers disperse at the same time and it’s quite a scene to behold.
 Thousands and thousands of small insects with large clear wings fluttering about shimmering in the sunlight can be truly awe-inspiring, but if this occurs inside your home it can be very frightening.

 Termite swarmers are not very good fliers as they tend to flutter around a bit and rely on wind to carry them any considerable distance.
 Once they land, they break off their wings and males and females pair up to look for a suitable place to start their own colonies.
 Very few individuals from the swarm make it to that point as most of them tend to get eaten by other insects, birds, lizards, or other small animals.